toddcf/code-snippets/javascript/functions/function-notes.md

 See full detail in the "Arguments and Parameters" document.

+## Arrow Functions

+See also: separate document.

+Arrow functions are anonymous functions, meaning you must store them in a variable.

+## IIFE (Immediately-Invoked Function Expression)

+See also: separate document.

 ## Function Length

 Some people believe that if a function is longer than ten lines, you need to split it apart into separate functions.